isabella232/experience-manager-headless-adaptive-forms.en/help/visual-studio-code-extension-for-headless-adaptive-forms.md

 ---
 title: Visual Studio Code extension for Headless Adaptive Forms
 description: Visual Studio Code extension for Headless Adaptive Forms
-keywords: headless, adaptive form, architecture
+keywords: headless, adaptive forms, Visual Studio Code extension
 hide: yes
 exl-id: 11960e91-6c09-48d4-9d57-37537f808cd4
 ---
 # Microsoft Visual Studio Code extension for Headless Adaptive Forms

-You can use any JSON editor to create JSON Structure for Headless Adaptive Forms.

-If you use Microsoft® Visual Studio Code as IDE, you can Adaptive Forms extension for Microsoft® Visual Studio Code.
-The extension provides Adaptive Forms related IntelliSense capabilities, helps validate and auto-complete JSON syntax for Headless Adaptive Forms components, and provides a panel to easily navigate the structure for a Headless Adaptive Form.
+If you use Microsoft® Visual Studio Code as IDE, you can use Adaptive Forms extension for Microsoft Visual Studio Code.
+The extension:

+* Adds IntelliSense capabilities for Adaptive Forms to Visual Studio Code
+* Helps validate and auto-complete JSON syntax for Headless Adaptive Forms components
+* Provides a panel to easily navigate the structure for a Headless Adaptive Form
+* Helps translate a Headless Adaptive Form

 <!--